redbadger/react.london/documentation/initialmeeting-27042016.md

 # react.london website
 < mission statement here >

+## MVP
+By next Friday (06/05/2016) we will have a page that displays key information about what react.london is and the next meetup.
+It will have some calls to action to sign up to the event, join the public slack channel, to be a sponsor and to be a speaker.
+Amy will be able to update, preview and publish this page.

 ## Initial meeting notes and understanding

 We identified three main themes the ideas addressed: